AGCCS/UI-server/README.md

 ## express-api-server for project AGCCS-CTRL22
 This programm aims to develop the server and API-interface for the web-UI of project AGCCS-CTRL22, which is compield by the Vue-Program in the repository [monitor](https://github.com/AGCCS/monitor).
-In order to simplify the installation process and make it easier to test the performance of our server, the built web-UI in [dist](./dist) is integrated and runs on port 8071.
+In order to simplify the installation process and facilitate testing the performance of the server the performance of our server, the built web-UI in [./dist](./dist) is integrated and runs on port 8071.

 The whole work is developed based on nodejs and uses express as the web framework.
 Now it contains the following 3 main functions: